-These standards apply to every Health Agency employee and contractor doing business with the Health Agency.
+These standards apply to every Health Agency employee.

-III.
-POLICY

-- A. Compliance with this Code of Conduct along with adherence to related policies and laws provide a safe, ethical, and productive work environment that supports the Health Agency's mission and vision. - B. In addition to compliance with this Code of Conduct, licensed employees are expected to adhere to the licensing and/or certification regulations and Codes of Ethics for his/her profession.
+- III.
+POLICY - A. Compliance with this Code of Conduct along with adherence to related policies and laws provide a safe, ethical, and productive work environment that supports the Health Agency's mission and vision. - B. In addition to compliance with this Code of Conduct, licensed employees are expected to adhere to the licensing and/or certification regulations and Codes of Ethics for his/her profession.
 In the event of a conflict between this Code of Conduct and a Code of Conduct governing an employee's licensure, employees must consult with a supervisor for guidance. - C. It is each employee's duty to read and comply with this Code of Conduct and Professional Ethics.